How to Create an Account on DTA Connect

 Step 6:

 Enter a secure password following the rules on the screen.
-Enter it again under “Confirm New Password,” then press “Create Account.”
+Enter it again under “Confirm New Password,” then select “Create Account.”
 Please remember which password you are using to create your DTA Connect account.
 You will need this to log into DTA Connect each time.

 Step 7: